ductsoup/Ductsoup_Python_MLX90614/README.md

 This Python driver allows you to read data from an [MLX90614](https://www.adafruit.com/products/1747) on a Raspberry Pi.

+The intent is to mount the device in a weatherproof enclosure to determine an estimate of the cloud base height.

 ## Requirements

 This driver requires that you have previously installed the